OpenVoiceOS/community-docs/docs/personal_backend.md

 - Control, you want to use only a subset of selene features
 - Convenience, pair once, manage all your devices
 - Functionality, extra features such as isolated skill settings and forced 2 way sync
-- Esoteric Setups, isolated mycroft services that can not share a identity file, such as [ovos-qubes](https://github.com/OpenVoiceOS/ovos-qubes)
+- Esoteric Setups, isolated mycroft services that can not share an identity file, such as [ovos-qubes](https://github.com/OpenVoiceOS/ovos-qubes)

 #### Pairing